Backflow Preventer and Check Valve Installation for House Sewer Line

 SCHEDULE A SERVICE ONLINE

-What Are a Sewer Backflow Preventer and Check Valve?
+What Are Sewer Backflow Preventer and Check Valves?

-A sewer backflow valve prevents backflow from a municipal drainage system or city sewer into your house.
-A check valve is a type of preventer.
-However, it may not be the most effective type, depending on your situation.
+A sewer backflow valve prevents the reverse flow from a municipal drainage system or city sewer from emerging into your home.
+A check valve is one type of preventer but it may not be the most effective type.
+It all depends on your situation and the unique application.

-Backflow preventers are a crucial part of your home as they help to keep it sanitary by making sure your plumbing doesn’t contain contaminated water.
-With a backflow valve, you will also avoid expensive repair from damages.
+Backflow preventers are a crucial part of your home’s plumbing and sewer system.
+They help to maintain a sanitary environment by making sure your plumbing doesn’t contain contaminated water.
+With a properly functioning backflow valve, you will also avoid expensive repair from potential damages – some of which can occur due to problems in the sewer lines of your municipality or even a neighbor.

 What Causes Sewer Backflow?